luizgfranca/synthreon/README.md

 There are 2 early-stage technology demonstrations you can already run:

 ### Dependencies
-To run the control panel and look at the examples you need to first prepare the dependencies You will need:
+To run the control panel and look at the examples you need to first setup the dependencies You will need:
  - go >= 1.22
  - nodejs 22
  - yarn (recomended)

-### Preparing
+### Setup

 Install ts-node globally
 ```bash